tulleuchen/jirastopwatch/README.md

 If you press PLAY on another task, the previous will automatically pause.

 The button to the right of the time box lets you post the time directly on Jira as a worklog along with a comment.
-If the posting is successful, the timer will automatically reset, otherwise the timer will not be changed.
+If the posting is successful, the timer will automatically reset, otherwise the timer will not be changed. **Note that since the smallest time unit in StopWatch is minutes, the button will be disabled until at least 1 minute has passed.**

 Click on the rightmost button to reset the time to 0m.